dojo/docs/quickstart/helloworld.rst

 1. A couple of CSS style sheets.
 The one marked Tundra is the *theme* we will use from Dijit for this example.
 There are other themes available.

-#.
-A script element inserted into the head section.
-This script element is responsible for loading the base Dojo script that provides access to all the other Dojo functionality that we will use.

-#.
-Lastly, we place the Tundra CSS class in the ``BODY`` tag.

 Creating a Button Widget
 ------------------------